 last for thousands and thousands of generations,

-become a rock
+becomes a rock

-And the mosses will cover it.
+And the moss comes to cover it.

-Imperial Flag of Japan - Sun Rays
+Imperial Flag of Japan – Rays of the Sun

-Flag of Japan
+flag of Japan

 There are some flags similar to that of Japan.
 The flag of Bangladesh is similar to that of Japan, with a red disc on a green background.
-The flag of Palau also resembles that of Japan, although it has a yellow disc on a light blue background.
+The flag of Palau also resembles that of Japan, although it is a yellow disc on a light blue background.

-There was a law that required schools to salute the flag and sing the anthem at events, festivals and graduations, teachers were required to encourage students to respect the flag.
+There was a law that required schools to salute the flag and sing the anthem at events, festivals, and graduations, teachers were required to encourage students to respect the flag.

-This law caused the suicide of a school principal in Hiroshima who could not resolve the dispute between the school board and his teachers over the use of Hinomaru and " Kimigayo ".
-Fortunately today the country is free of obligations.
+This law caused the suicide of a school principal in Hiroshima who could not resolve the dispute between the school board and his teachers over the use of the Hinomaru and “Kimigayo“.
+Fortunately, today the country is free from obligations.

 I hope this article has answered some questions about the flag of Japan.
 If you liked it, share the article and leave your comments.